1871fotc/fotc/docs/walks/index.md

 The Friends of Toowong Cemetery have researched and published a large collection of themed self-guided walks.
 Choose a walk from the list below.

-!!! example "Format improvements"
+???+ example "Format improvements"

-    We're improving the self-guided walk format by converting them to a mobile-friendly format, adding maps, walking instructions, and photos.
+    We're improving the self-guided walks  by converting them to a mobile-friendly format, adding maps, walking instructions, and photos.
 Mobile-friendly walks are shown in **bold**.

     Walks marked with an :octicons-pencil-24: are work in progress.